dproctor/fkt-attempt-46ers/README.md

 ### Summits
 - `summits/coordinates.csv` is a CSV file containing the names of the 46ers, along with their elevation and coordinates.

-## Scripts
-### Routes
-- `routes/ps2d.py` takes a peak sequence (like those in `routes/*.txt` files) and prints the distance of the route, using a distance matrix provided via a Google Sheet csv url.
-- `routes/ps2gpx.py` takes a peak sequence (like those in `routes/*.txt` files) and prints a corresponding GPX file.
-- `routes/solve_tsp.py` solves the Travelling Salesman Problem to compute the most efficient tour of the 46ers.

-### Summits
-- `summits/extract-peak-urls.py` extracts urls of websites with info about each 46er from a url containing a list of them.
-- `summits/extract-peak-coordinates.py` extracts the GPS coordinates of a peak from a list of html documents containing information from it.
-Designed to take the output of `summits/extract-peak-urls`.